Frogvall/dnd5e-misc/Champions of Azeroth/Races/Champions of Juju.md

 #### Zandalari Troll

-Zandalari trolls are a hard working people that take pride in being they are strong and capable of seeing to themselves.
+Zandalari trolls are a hard working people that take pride in being strong and capable of seeing to themselves.
 They are the most powerful and superstitious of all the troll tribes and value knowledge above all else.
-The Zandalari work to preserve troll history and to further the goals of troll society as a whole, and having spent thousands of years on the islands of Zandalar their navy surpasses anyone.
+The Zandalari work to preserve troll history and to further the goals of troll society as a whole, and having spent thousands of years on the islands of Zandalar their navy surpasses anyone's.

 ***Ability Score Increase.*** Your choice of Strength or Intelligence increases by 1.